-Risk appetite statements Quantitative statements Qualitative statements Manage earnings volatility and exposure to future Always uphold our Purpose and Vision and losses under normal and stressed conditions. consistently abide by our Values and Code of Conduct Avoid excessive concentrations of risk. to maintain our reputation and the trust of our clients, colleagues, and communities.
-Ensure capital adequacy and sound management of liquidity and funding risk.
-Undertake only risk we understand.
-Make thoughtful and future-focused risk decisions, taking Ensure sound management of operational and regulatory compliance risk. environmental and social considerations into Maintain strong credit ratings and a risk profile in the account. top half of our peer group.
-Effectively balance risk and reward to enable sustainable growth.
-Maintain a healthy and robust control environment to protect our stakeholders.
+Qualitative statements

-• Always be operationally prepared and financially resilient for a potential crisis.
+- Always uphold our Purpose and Vision and consistently abide by our Values and Code of Conduct to maintain our reputation and the trust of our clients, colleagues, and communities. - Undertake only risk we understand.
+Make thoughtful and future-focused risk decisions, taking environmental and social considerations into account. - Effectively balance risk and reward to enable sustainable growth. - Maintain a healthy and robust control environment to protect our stakeholders. - Always be operationally prepared and financially resilient for a potential crisis.